kunigami/kunigami.github.io/_docs/lean/index.md

 Typing an underscore in an expression asks Lean to infer a suitable value for the expression and fill it in automatically.

+## Symbols

+For copy and pasting:

+{% highlight lean %}
+Subscripts: ₀ ₁ ₂ ₃ ₄ ₅ ₆ ₇ ₈ ₉
+Left-arrow: ←
+{% endhighlight %}

 ## Tactics

 ### apply